codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/docker-swarm.md

 | `SSH_KEY`            | private SSH key, used to access Docker swarm master machine                                                    |
 | `SPLIT_CHAR`         | split character, you've used to replace `newline` in SSH key.
 Recommendation: use `,` (`comma` character).     |

-The `SSH_KEY` variable has the contents of the [SSH key](https://www.ssh.com/ssh/public-key-authentication) that can access the Docker swarm host.
-Currently in order to pass SSH key through Codefresh UI, you need to convert it to single line string (replacing `newline` with `comma`), like this:
+The `SSH_KEY` variable has the contents of the [SSH key](https://www.ssh.com/ssh/public-key-authentication){:target="\_blank"} that can access the Docker swarm host.
+Currently, in order to pass SSH key through Codefresh UI, you need to convert it to single line string (replacing `newline` with `comma`), like this:

 {% highlight bash %}
 {% raw %}